 Other Traditional Uses: Fresh or dried herb was infused into baths before bed to promote healthy sleep, along with a serving of fresh brewed tea of the aerial parts.

-California Poppy is indicated for those with insomnia, chronic pain or inflammatory conditions, and also to support the bodies stress response.¹ It has been shown to reinforce cellular integrity by promoting nutrient uptake by cells systemically.² California poppy is also indicated for those with toothaches, tension headaches, sciatica pain, menstrual cramping and pain, and intestinal spasms.2,3
+California Poppy is indicated for those with mild sleep, occasional pain or inflammatory support, and also to help calm the bodies stress response.¹ It has been shown to reinforce cellular integrity by promoting nutrient uptake by cells systemically.²

 Dried Herb Tea Preparation: